-Shut off the engine before performing any maintenance.
+▲ Shut off the engine before performing any maintenance.
 If the engine must be on, make sure the area is well ventilated.
 The exhaust contains poisonous carbon monoxide gas which is a colorless, odorless gas.
 When inhaled, carbon monoxide can build up to dangerous levels in the bloodstream and cause unconsciousness, leading to serious injury or death within minutes.

-- ▲ Use genuine POWERHOUSE[®] parts or the equivalent.
-The use of replacement parts which are not of equivalent quality may damage the generator or void the warranty. - When repairing or replacing the components of the emission control system, make sure to use OEM EPA-compliant components.
+- ▲ Use genuine POWERHOUSE® parts or the equivalent.
+The use of replacement parts which are not of equivalent quality may damage the generator or void the warranty. - ▲ When repairing or replacing the components of the emission control system, make sure to use OEM EPA-compliant components.

-7.1.
+6.1.
 MAINTENANCE SCHEDULE

-ltem Maintenance Procedure Regular Service period (1).
+Item Maintenance Procedure Regular Service period (1).
 Perform at every indicated month or operating hour interval, whichever occurs first.

 Each Use 1st Month or 4 to 6 Hours Every 3 Months or 50 Hours Every 6 Months or 100 Hours 1x per Year or 300 Hours

-Engine oil Check 0
+Engine Oil Check 0

-Ligine on Change 0 0
+Change 0 0

 Air cleaner Check 0

-All cleaner Clean O (2)
+Clean O (2)

-Spark plug Clean / Adjust ο
+Spark Plug Clean / Adjust 0

-Spark Arrestor Clean о
+Spark Arrestor Clean 0

-Check 0
+Fuel Filter Check 0

-Fuel Filter Replace O (2)
+Replace O (2)

 Valve clearance Check / Adjust O (3)

 Fuel tank & strainer Clean O (2)

-Fuel line Check Every 2 years (replace as necessary) (3)
+Fuel line Check Every 2-years (Replace as necessary) (3)

 12V Starting Battery Clean / Charge Charge monthly during long term storage.
 Check terminals for corrosion monthly, clean as needed.
-Expected battery life is 2 years, but can be affected by operating environment. nent.
+Expected battery life is 2 years, but can be affected by operating environment.

 Lithium Ion Ignition Batteries Check Expected battery life is 2 years, but can be affected by operating environment.
 The Li-ion batteries are charged while the generator is running. (replace as necessary)

+• batteries are charged while the generator is running. (replace as necessary)
-(1) Log hours of operation to determine proper maintenance.

-(2) Service more frequently when used in dusty areas.

-(3) These items should be serviced by an authorized dealer unless the owner has the proper tools and is mechanically proficient.
+- (1) Log hours of operation to determine proper maintenance. - (2) Service more frequently when used in dusty areas. - (3) These items should be serviced by an authorized dealer unless the owner has the proper tools and is mechanically proficient.
 See the Service Manual.